-Malicious URLs are a tactic used to promote scams or fraudulent activity.
+Malicious URLs are links created to promote scams or fraudulent activity.
 They are persuasive in nature, intending to gain sensitive and personal information.

 Did you know 1 out of 50 URLs in email attachments were found to be malicious in 2020?